 How brokerage is calculated in the brokerage calculator Angel broking

-First of all, Brokerage is the amount that is payable by the investors which act as the commission over each trade executed.
-The charges can be a flat number or it can be a percentage on the depository participant – DP.
+First of all, Brokerage is the amount that is payable by the investors which acts as the commission over each trade executed.
+The charges can be a flat number or it can be a percentage of the depository participant – DP.
 To calculate this you can use the Angel broking brokerage charges calculator

 For example to understand the calculation of brokerage:

 Purchase: 1,000 shares @ Rs.
 500 / each

 Sale: 1,000 shares @ Rs.
 550 / each

 (1,000 x 500) + (1,000 x 550)

 This will bring out the Brokerage Charge: 10, 50,000 x 0.4% = Rs.
 4,200/- this is the amount payable by the investor.

 The Angel Broking brokerage calculator helps in calculating all the charges involved along with the hidden charges.
 These hidden charges are the ones that the stockbroker doesn’t reveal while the client is registering.